Gremlite/MinecraftMod-OurVillagerDiscounts/README.md

 <img src="assets/icon.png" width="250" height="250" />

-The earliest support version of Minecraft is 1.16.2.
+The earliest supported version of Minecraft is 1.16.2.

 ### Why?